 Here are 10 Key Questions to Ask on a Real Estate Interview

 1. Do you provide training?

-Newly licensed Realtors have specific training needs.
-They need to be provided with hands-on coaching on all elements of real estate business ownership, starting with the most elementary “best practices” as well as receive a thorough comprehension of contracts and forms.
+Newly licensed Realtors have specific training needs after they become realtor.
+They need to be provided with hands-on coaching on all elements of real estate business ownership.
+Starting with the most elementary “best practices” as well as receive a thorough comprehension of contracts and forms.
 Mentorship programs, coupled with an extensive new agent training series, is usually the best way to provide a well-rounded education to newly licensed agents.

 2. What costs will I incur?

 Obtaining your license was the first step towards starting your career.
 In order to practice real estate sales, you typically need to join your local, state and national Boards or Associations of Realtors, gain access to your Multiple Listing Service, and obtain marketing elements.
 You may also need to enroll in an Errors and Omissions Insurance policy.
 The manager should be able to provide you with a breakdown of all costs.
 You can anticipate before providing services as a Realtor.

 3. Where and how do you provide advertising for the associates?

 Print advertising popularity is on the decline, so how is the company providing alternative ways to capture leads and route them back to you?
 Company-hosted lead capture websites, web and print marketing, floor time and open house availability all come into play.
 Do provide you with contacts these sources can.
 Then keep in mind that ultimately, the most lucrative real estate businesses are built through referrals of personal friends, family and past clients and colleagues.